Dr Raoul Valerio Bianchi

 Dr Raoul Bianchi gained a BSc in Politics and International Relations from the University of Southampton and an MSc in Tourism Management from the University of Surrey before being awarded a Doctorate in the social anthropology of tourism development at University of North London in 2000.

-He worked as a Lecturer in Tourism at the University of Derby from 1995 to 1998 before returning to University of North London (subsequently London Metropolitan University) to take up a position as Research Fellow and then Senior Research Fellow in Culture, Tourism and Development.
+Raoul Bianchi worked as a Lecturer in Tourism at the University of Derby from 1995 to 1998 before returning to the University of North London (subsequently London Metropolitan University) to take up a position as Research Fellow and then Senior Research Fellow in Culture, Tourism and Development.
 During his time he developed and carried out a range of funded research projects into tourism development, sustainable tourism planning, World Heritage and the cultural politics of heritage, principally in the Canary Islands.
 He has also worked on EU-funded programmes including EU-TEMPUS and was part of the coordinating team for the Euromed Heritage II project, Mediterranean Voices (http://www.med-voices.org), which explores urban intangible heritage in 13 Mediterranean cities.
 He is currently writing a book on tourism, citizenship and politics, which will be published in 2013.

 Conference Chair and Organiser of the 2012 Annual Conference of the Association for Tourism and Leisure Education (ATLAS): Re-creating the Global City: Tourism, Leisure and Mega-Events in the Transformation of 21st Century Cities, University of East London, 12-14th September 2012.